 Net program expenses/revenues indicate the amount of support required from taxes and other general revenues for the year.
-The First Class Township Code allows the Township to levy taxes for general purposes in order to support the Township's expenditures.
+The "First Class Township Code" allows the Township to levy taxes for general purposes in order to support the Township's expenditures.
 Many services of the Township are supported with the revenues from property taxes.

-Total police and emergency services required the largest amount of general revenue support, totaling \$21.9 million in 2022.
+Total police and emergency services required the largest amount of general revenue support, totaling \$22.3 million in 2023.
 Within police and emergency services are fire programs supported by a direct levy of real estate tax millage.
 Police and emergency services require support primarily for personnel costs.
-Fire services, though largely volunteer, requires support mostly for equipment purchases and maintenance.
+Fire services, though predominately volunteer, requires support largely for equipment purchases and maintenance.

 Many departmental operations require support for not only personnel, but for the cost of materials.
-For instance, public works needs to purchase roadway materials, and parks needs to purchase field maintenance equipment and supplies for the pools amongst all of the other operational items needed.
-The administrative area did require general revenue support as expenditures exceeded revenues by \$4.4 million.
-Public works required \$7.5 million in general revenues for support, while library required \$3.1 million.
-Parks needed \$2.6 million, while code and engineering did not require any general revenue support, as revenues exceeded expenses by \$1.6 million primarily because of an increase in fees collected and cost reductions.
+For instance, public works needs to purchase roadway materials, and parks needs to purchase field maintenance equipment and supplies for the pools.
+The administrative area did require general revenue support as expenditures exceeded revenues by \$5.1 million.
+Public works required \$4.6 million in general revenues for support, while library required \$2.8 million.
+Parks needed \$2.3 million, while code and engineering did not require any general revenue support, as revenues exceeded expenses by \$.7 million primarily because of an increase in fees collected and cost reductions.

-For business-type activities, the net cost of services totaled \$.3 million for the Sewer Fund and -\$.5 million for the Refuse Fund due to revenues exceeding expenditures.
+For business-type activities, the net cost of services totaled -\$.2 million for the Sewer Fund and -\$.2 million for the Refuse Fund due to revenues exceeding expenditures.
 The Sewer Fund encompasses personnel who operate and maintain the Township's wastewater equipment, along with allotted expenditures for treatment plant equipment replacements.
-Refuse has personnel, equipment maintenance, and equipment replacement costs as it provides sanitation services to the Township.
-A reduction in expenditures for refuse correlates to vehicle supply chain disruptions that has delayed the purchase of refuse trucks.
+Refuse maintains a transfer station and has personnel, equipment maintenance, and equipment replacement costs as it provides sanitation services to the Township.
+A reduction in expenditures for refuse correlates to vehicle supply chain disruptions that has delayed the manufacturing of refuse trucks.
+In addition, the Township applied for and received more in grant funding.